I pulled back the curtains just as the white Pathfinder swerved sharply through the black gate and came to an abrupt stop in front of the duplex.

 “Look how perfect you two look perfect together!”

-I stared at the wrinkled face grinning at me.
+I turn to stare at the wrinkled face grinning at me.
+She was quickly pulled away by a much younger woman.

 “Can we order now?”
 Shola said.

 “I love this one.”
 I pointed to the chicken barbeque pizza on the menu list.
 Within few minutes, our hot pizza sat in front of us.
 I reclined against the padded chair.
-It was just like three years ago when I would sit with Shola on our veranda and we would talk about everything.
+It was just like three years ago when I sat with Shola on our veranda and w talked about everything.
 He was still bringing me up to speed on his new IT firm in Abuja and his intention of starting up another in Lagos when I grabbed his iPhone and went straight to his photos.

 Then I saw this lady.
 Her head was resting on his shoulders.